spendierk/pytket-bricks/README.md

 ## Run a sample circuit on a state vector simulator

-Next, we show how to use pyTKET to execute the Bell state example on the `AerStateBackend` simulator.
+Next, we show how to use PyTKET to execute the Bell state example on the `AerStateBackend` simulator.
 First, install the pytket-qiskit backend extension

 ```shell
 pip install pytket-qiskit